codeready-toolchain/toolchain-e2e/test/e2e/sandbox-ui/README.md

 For now, the e2e tests are running only through firefox browser.

 ### Running E2E Tests in Container
-Please, do not forget that you need to have the toolchain resources deployed before running:

 `make test-sandbox-ui-in-container SSO_USERNAME=<SSO_USERNAME> SSO_PASSWORD=<SSO_PASSWORD>`